MAIS ABSOLUMENT!

 # # #

-This is a "blook,"a book that makes its points briskly through headlines and pictures, as a blog can.
+This is a "blook,"a book that makes its points briskly through headlines and pictures.

 It includes drawings by Harald Wolff.
-Like the vast majority of Parisian artists since the 1960's he is foreign (German), and lives not in the places associated with artists (Saint-Germain, Montmartre, Montparnasse) but in a plebeian suburb (Montreuil) where rents are lower.
-So he is part of the ignored reality that these pages describe.
+Like the vast majority of Parisian artists he is foreign (German), and lives not in the places associated with them (Saint-Germain, Montmartre, Montparnasse) but in a plebeian suburb (Montreuil) where rents are lower.
+So he is part of the reality that these pages describe.

 The index, under the menu on the right, gives immediate access to the main ideas.